M. S. Sathyu: Career

 He freelanced as an animator in 1952–53.
-After being unemployed for nearly four years, he got his first salaried job as assistant director to filmmaker Chetan Anand.He worked in theatre as a designer and director, including designing sets and lights for productions of Hindustani Theatre, Okhla Theatre of Habib Tanvir, Kannada Bharati and other groups of Delhi.
-In films, he has worked as an art director, camera-man, screenwriter, producer and director.
-His first film.
-His fas an independent Art director or Haqeeqat, a film by Chetan Anand, which won him recognition and the 1965 Filmfare Award for Best Art Direction.
+After being unemployed for nearly four years, he got his first salaried job as assistant director to filmmaker Chetan Anand.
+He worked in theatre as a designer and director, including designing sets and lights for productions of Hindustani Theatre, Okhla Theatre of Habib Tanvir, Kannada Bharati and other groups of Delhi.
+In films, he has worked as an art director, cameraman, screenwriter, producer and director.
+His first film as an independent Art director was Haqeeqat, a film by Chetan Anand, which won him recognition and the 1965 Filmfare Award for Best Art Direction.
 His filmography includes over 15 documentaries and 8 feature films in Hindi, Urdu and Kannada.

 His best known work, Garm Hava (Scorching Winds, 1973), is one of the last cinema productions featuring 1950s Marxist cultural activists including Balraj Sahni and Kaifi Azmi.
 Garm Hava won several Indian national awards in 1974, including a National Integration Award.
 It was screened in the competitive section at Cannes and was also the Indian entry at the Oscars.
 It won the Filmfare award for best screenplay.